|Ordered||15 Aug 1940|

-The boat was attacked by a Sunderland aircraft in the North Atlantic and suffered slight damage.
+The boat was attacked by a Sunderland flying boat in the North Atlantic.
+Minor damage.

 13 May 1943

 As U-527 was attacking a large damaged ship under tow outside the Bay of Biscay, a corvette was summoned and dropped 15 depth charges.
-U-527 escaped undamaged.
+U-527 escaped unscathed.
 (Sources: Blair, vol 2, page 348)

 2 recorded attacks on this boat.